alanh90/BicameralAGI/README.md

 ### Q: What's the long-term goal for BicameralAGI?
 A: The long-term vision is to contribute to the development of more human-like AGI systems that can interact naturally and beneficially with humans.

 ---
-<a name="contributing-section"></a>
-## 🤝 Contributing
-We welcome contributions to BicameralAGI!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

-Please read `CONTRIBUTING.md` for detailed guidelines on our code of conduct and the process for submitting pull requests.

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/alanh90/BicameralAGI/issues).
-<a name="license-section"></a>

----
 <a name="license-section"></a>